fcarvalhopacheco/whots19-data-report/README.md

   Oceanographic Institution, and by National Science Foundation grants OCE-0327513,OCE-0752606, OCE-0926766, OCE-1260164, OCE-1756517 and OCE-2241005
   to the University of Hawaii for the Hawaii Ocean Time-series.
-  This is SOEST contribution number xXxXxX.}
+  This is SOEST contribution number 12056.}

 }
 ```